mtjakobczyk/dns-toolkit/README.md

 You can ask for specific DNS records like this: `dig NS wp.pl` or `nslookup -type=NS wp.pl` or `host -t ns wp.pl`

-The default nameservers to query for DNS names are defined in `/etc/resolv.conf`.
-When you run `nslookup`, the utility will query the server(s) defined in the `/etc/resolv.conf`.
+On Linux, the default nameservers to query for DNS names are defined in `/etc/resolv.conf`.

 We categorize DNS queries into two types:
 - **Forward DNS Lookup** returns an IP address for a given name.